 6. Finally, upload your new data feed file.

-Clearly, no one wants to go back and forth multiple times to edit a single sheet, but then, if you’re selling on Shopify, Socialshop solution for Facebook feed errors is a tool that helps you point out all the mistakes really fast.
+Whenever an error shows up on your data feed, you might need to fix your original file again and again.
+Clearly, no one wants to waste too much time on a single sheet, that’s why Socialshop solution for Facebook feed errors is a tool that helps you point out all the mistakes fast.

 Just simply in one dashboard, Socialshop allows you to: